camptocamp/c2cgeoportal/doc/integrator/editing.rst

 Other customizations, like adding tools to the toolbar, can be done.
 If layer sources and tools are added you will certainly need to edit ``jsbuild/app.cfg`` and add scripts in the ``[edit.js]`` sections.

+See the `Editing API doc
+<http://docs.camptocamp.net/cgxp/lib/plugins/Editing.html>`_ for the list of
+options the plugin can receive.